11 Minutes of reading

 And the experience doesn’t stop there...

-With the Rise Up application for Microsoft Teams, employees benefit from a personalised learning solution thanks to Lia, a virtual training coach, who is on hand to provide training-related support.
+With the Rise Up LMS for Microsoft Teams, employees benefit from a personalised learning solution thanks to Lia, a virtual training coach, who is on hand to provide training-related support.
 Powered by artificial intelligence technology, Lia adapts to the specific needs of each employee.
 The online coach can provide meaningful responses to user questions, recommend content and send notifications and reminders directly within Teams.

 As you can see, learners benefit from true autonomy.
 They get to have a say in the pace and purpose of their training and can locate the exact resources that they need.
 Resources are designed to perfectly adapt to the app, and Rise Up offers a large number of micro-learning modules which are both engaging and informative.